friquifund/website/pages/volunteer.md

 2. **FriquiFund Talks:** we organize 2 fundraising talks every year.
 The objective of these talks is two-fold: on one hand, it allows us to raise funds for our initiatives (speakers volunteer to give a talk at no cost, and all proceeds go to FriquiFund).
 On the other, it creates a place to meet for FriquiFund members, mentees, students participating in our iniatives and other interested audience, allowing us to have a common (and diverse) space to meet.
 We are always seeking volunteers to help organize these initiatives, find new speakers, etc.

 3. **Others:** do you want to help us communicate better, reach more members, find more NGOs or broaden our impact?
-Do not hesitate to contact us!
+Let us know!

-Do you want to know more about our volunteering opportunities, or share your interest?
-[Please Reach Us!]('https://forms.gle/qvA6dyxtcm7rNTK79')
+Do you want to know more about our volunteering opportunities, or share your interest? <a href="https://forms.gle/qvA6dyxtcm7rNTK79" target="_blank">Please Reach Us!</a>